voltrue2/data-defender/README.md

 It loads the data and returns a data object.

-If the given values do not meet the constraints defined by the schema, it will throw an exception.
+If the given values do not meet the constraints defined by the schema, it will return an error.

 **NOTE**: If you define a property that is `UNIQUE` and pass nothing to `.load()`, it will auto-generate a unique ID as a string.